 It’s exciting to know you’re about to get away from the regular hustle and bustle of life for a while.
 Traveling with friends or family on a summertime road trip is one of the most enjoyable ways to spend time with those you love and take the edge off of life.

 Getting wrapped up in the hype of a summer getaway is fun, but don’t let all the excitement cloud your mind during your prep.
-Preparing for a long road trip is key to maintaining the delicate balance between fun and anarchy.
+Preparing or planning a family road trip is key to maintaining the delicate balance between fun and anarchy.

 Take the time to make sure you have everything in order before you head out on the open road.
 Here is a brief checklist of a few things you should consider while prepping for your big summer road trip.